-With the introduction of Windows 8, this term is also expanded to mean any object in a User Interface (UI).
-For example, in Windows 8 you can also pin tiles.
-Windows 8 also introduced a PIN login, which allows a user to log into their computer using a four-digit pin.
+With the introduction of Windows 8, pin is expanded to mean any object in a UI (user interface).
+For example, in Windows 8, you can also pin tiles.
+Windows 8 also introduced a PIN login, allowing users to log into their computer using a four-digit PIN.